Where Duty Begins

 The chaotic storm of voices sounded like a fistfight might break out any second.

-“And if you volunteered, we’d be done with this nonsense already,” Edmund glared at him, Charlotte’s cousin.
+“And if you volunteered, we’d be done with this nonsense already.”
+Edmund glared at him.

 “Oh, no thanks.
 I’m not interested in babysitting a tomboy princess,” Marius replied with a shrug.

-In the middle of the chaos, Jack clapped his hands, drawing their attention.
+In the middle of the chaos, Jack clapped his hands and called out.
 “All right, all right, boys.
-Let's do this.”
+Let’s do this.”

-With a devilish grin, he said, “Beat Hoche in a duel.
+With a devilish grin, Jack said, “Beat Hoche in a duel.
 With swords, of course.
-Then the job’s yours.”
+Then the job’s yours.
+Simple enough, right?”

 Groans echoed from the knights.